 - School and student activity is tracked in Unifrog, showing coverage of CEIAG across the curriculum and student and cohort level.
 This helps to deploy resources to areas of need.
-An audit of student interactions will take place to ensure the appropriate contact with a wide variety of employers and opportunities. - Termly audit of provision against Gatsby Benchmarks, reported to Bucks CEC and PDW Committee. - This policy was written with guidance from the General Data Protection Regulation coming in place in May 2018.
+An audit of student interactions will take place to ensure the appropriate contact with a wide variety of employers and opportunities. - Termly audit of provision against Gatsby Benchmarks, reported to Bucks CEC and PDW Committee. - The Careers Programme is reviewed annually, and a needs analysis is carried out to ensure that it meets current demand. - This policy was written with guidance from the General Data Protection Regulation coming in place in May 2018.
 Confidentiality is an important aspect for students, parents and staff and student records should be shared only as appropriate.